Rade58/r3f-physics-rapier/README.md

 - Three.js objects are automatically associated with the corresponding RigidBody Surrounding them
 - React Three Rapier creates a physics shape matching the Three.js objects
 - We don't have to specify surface properties, object mass, gravity, etc.

+## `debug` attribute on Physics tag

+you will see shapes of rigid bodies

+we use this during development

+also you will have a lot of wireframes because of this and thiat can impact performances

+The wireframe you can see around rigid body is a collider

+for example for our sphere collider will be cube (**cuboid** to be precise) by default (because cubes are default)

+cuboids are addaptable (you will see this if you change the scale of the mesh, you will see that cuboid will adapt)

+**If you have non cuboid shape, a rectangular shape for example, cuboid will adapt and you will see wireframe encapsulating perfectly that shape**

+# Colliders

+Shapes that make up our RigidBody